Last Updated on: 22nd August 2024, 03:32 pm

 You may also add a drop of tea tree oil to your toothpaste when brushing your teeth!
 When trying tea tree oil for the first time, use a highly diluted amount as high concentrations may cause:

-● rash
+● a rash

 ● an allergic reaction

-● mild burning
+● a mild burn

 Tea tree oil can also cause interactions with certain drugs, vitamins, and herbal products.
-Be careful when using this essential oil, but feel free to make it a part of your daily oral hygiene routine.
+Be careful when using this essential oil, but feel free to make it part of your daily oral hygiene routine.

-Preventing Gum Inflammation: Daily Practices
+Reducing Gum Inflammation : Daily Practices

-Regular dental cleanings: Detect early gum disease symptoms with regular dental visits and professional cleaning.
+● Regular dental cleanings: Detect early gum disease symptoms with regular dental visits and professional cleaning.

-Quit smoking: a weakened immune system from smoking makes gum infections harder to fight.
+● Quit smoking: a weakened immune system from smoking makes gum infections harder to fight.

-Brush twice daily: Use soft-bristled toothbrushes, consider electric ones for better plaque control.
+● Brush twice daily: Use soft-bristled toothbrushes, consider electric one’s for better plaque control.

-Fluoride toothpaste and therapeutic mouthwash: Choose ADA-approved options to reduce plaque, gingivitis, and tartar.
+● Fluoride toothpaste and therapeutic mouthwash: Choose ADA-approved options to reduce plaque, gingivitis, and tartar.

-When to See a Dentist?
+When to See a Dentist for Reducing Gum inflammation?

-Occasionally, because you know, they’re pretty awesome, haha!
-But if you notice any new, severe, or long-lasting issues with your gums, don’t hesitate to reach out to a dentist ASAP!
+If you notice any new, severe, or long-lasting issues with your gums, don’t hesitate to reach out to a dentist ASAP!

 The following symptoms might warrant a visit: